hmlendea/ck2-hip-more-cultures-and-religions/README.md

 The guidelines and roadmap can be found in the GitHub project description.

-## Others
-- Some new titular titles to go along with the new cultures

 # Development guidelines

 - Encode files with the `WINDOWS-1252` character set